commercetools-demo/mc-types-editor/README.md

 Once the template has been installed, you need to check and adjust the `custom-application-config.json` file accordingly.
 [Reference: Custom Application Config](https://docs.commercetools.com/custom-applications/development/application-config).

-> You can additionally configure [editer support](https://docs.commercetools.com/custom-applications/development/application-config#editer-support) to provide hints and code completion.
+> You can additionally configure [editor support](https://docs.commercetools.com/custom-applications/development/application-config#editor-support) to provide hints and code completion.

 The template provides the bare minimum configuration setup, so you might not need to change anything specific for now.